 “Middle School is the best age to teach!
 This is a wonderful time when teachers can affect the blueprint of who the students will become.
 Their minds and bodies are growing, all while they are developing a unique identify and personality.
 Heathwood is an incredible school that provides opportunities for students to grow into the people God intends them to be."

 Erin Pope, Director of Development, joined Heathwood Hall as Director of Annual Giving in January 2013.
 Prior to Heathwood, Erin worked as the Manager of Annual Giving for Lexington Medical Center Foundation.
 She graduated from Clemson University with a BS in Marketing.
 Erin is passionate about educating the Heathwood community about the importance of good stewardship and the impact it has on our school.
-She and her husband, Will, have three daughters: Bonnie (2nd), Everette (1st), and Sims (EC 2s), all Heathwood Highlanders.
+She and her husband, Will, have three daughters: Bonnie (class of 2027), Everette (class of 2028), and Sims (class of 2033), all Heathwood Highlanders.

 “Recently, while walking the campus with a couple of alumni parents, I realized more than ever the overwhelming impact generous giving and volunteer engagement have made here over the years.
 These two parents had invested significant time, talent, and resources in helping to develop our campus in the 1990s—he was instrumental in getting the Robinson Center built, and she helped with landscaping and the addition of many shade trees.
 Walking around Heathwood in their company, I was struck by the enduring value of their contributions.
 These encounters with donors coupled with my daily experiences on the Heathwood campus make me excited share the joy of giving with the Heathwood community and grateful for the opportunity to do work that will leave a lasting impact here.”